If you are a pilot and flying with children on a personal airplane, how do you keep your child restrained?

 As with the larger airlines, regulations permit that your baby can travel on your lap until the age of two years old, when they will then require his or her own seat.

 While this requirement makes the life of airlines and commercial operators much easier, most car seat experts will tell you this is not adequate protection.
-In the event of an accident involving significant impact forces it will not be possible to restrain a child held on your lap or that of your partner.
+In the event of an accident involving significant impact forces, or even severe turbulence, it will not be possible to restrain a child held on your lap or that of your partner.

 We recommend you always use a car seat on an airplane and you strap it in following the same instructions as when you are traveling by car.
 For an infant use the car seat rear-facing and strap the child snugly into the harness.